 1. Prepare a Keyword List

-Once you have your keywords finalized, check out for their variations and add them to the main pages, category pages and product pages.
+It is better to keep searching for variations until you find relevant keywords with minimum difficulty.
+Feel free to use any tool of your choice.
+Once you have the keywords finalized, check out for their variations and add them to the main page, category pages, and product pages.

 2. Optimize Ecommerce SEO for Voice

-‘What are best features of PRODUCT NAME’
+- What are the best features of [PRODUCT NAME]

 3. Improve Page Speed